 In developing this resource, we aim that Aboriginal and non-Aboriginal people will walk alongside each other on equal terms to help create a society where people have an improved wellness, are more respectful, caring and empathic towards their fellow man, and more protective of our planet.

-The Carrolup Story online resource is part of our wider Carrolup initiative, that will include publication of a book, Aboriginal Child Artists of Carrolup, in early 2019.
-We also intend to make a feature-length documentary based on this Story, working with award-winning Cinematographer Simon Akkerman (please see below).
+The Carrolup Story online resource is part of our wider Carrolup initiative, that will include publication of a book about the Aboriginal child artists of Carrolup.

 We aim to help catalyse grassroots activity in local Noongar communities and further afield, in order to facilitate healing from intergenerational trauma and its consequences (e.g. addiction, mental health problems).

 We hope you will spend time exploring our website.
 Please check out a summary of the Story of the child artists of Carrolup, written in 12 short instalments.
 We also explain the importance of our project, and its development from my perspective.
 You can start to learn of John Stanton’s role in this Story in his first blog post.